Internal Links

 What is the favourite visual telescope I've ever used ???
 That's easy, Patrick Moore's 15" f/6 Fork-Mounted Newtonian....a real

-observers telescope if ever there was one and being Patrick's telescope it just has 'presence'; a legendary instrument that I've now
+observers telescope if ever there was one, and being Patrick's telescope it just had 'presence'; a legendary instrument that I've now

-observed Jupiter, Saturn, Mars, the crescent Moon and Comet Machholz (2004 Q2)through.....with a rotating top end it's almost always at
+observed Jupiter, Saturn, Mars, the crescent Moon and Comet Machholz (2004 Q2)through.....with a rotating top end it was almost always at

-a nice height.... it's just great to use.
+a nice height.... it was just great to use.

 |